ihummingbird/online-wfdb-viewer/README.md

 ![Lightwave Example](/images/image_name.png)

-###If you see a blank plot it's probably because that part of the signal is empty, it's not a bug.
+### If you see a blank plot it's probably because that part of the signal is empty, it's not a bug.

 ##Contributing

 If you need to add anything, feel free to fork.
 I probably can't put more time on it.
-Heres my email if you needed.
+Here's my email if you need it.

 mahdyu1346@live.com

-##License
+## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.

-Acknowledgments
+## Acknowledgments

-I created this app under supervision
+Created under supervision or my professor Dr. Ahmadi at Shahid Beheshti University of Medical Sciences.